ssugar/senseHCMC-Azure/README.md

     vagrant up --provider=azure

 ###Open UDP Endpoints###
 It looks like the vagrant-azure plugin doesn't let you set UDP endpoints yet.
-So log into Azure and add the UDP endpoint for port 5005 to the VM you created or using Azure Powershell:
+So log into Azure and add the UDP endpoint for port 5005 to the VM you created.
+Or using Azure Powershell:

      $vm = Get-AzureVM -ServiceName sensehcmc -Name sensehcmc
      $vm | Add-AzureEndpoint -Name “sensehcmc” -Protocol udp -LocalPort 5005 -PublicPort 5005